At a glance

 The US also has a reputation for being a particularly litigious society.
 While the increase in no-win-no-fee legal representation has become more familiar in the UK over recent years, the potential high cost of lawsuits in the US needs to be considered.
 In one ongoing, high profile case, a California jury has ordered Johnson & Johnson to pay $417m to a cancer sufferer who claims a link to the company’s talcum powder products.
 The company is currently facing 4,500 similar claims in the US.

-Federal excise tax, which is imposed on premium payments to offshore insurers (4% on direct premiums), should also be taken into account when customers start covering risk in the US.
+Federal excise tax, which is imposed on premium payments to offshore insurers (4% on direct premiums), should also be taken into account when risks need to be covered in the US.

 There are significant differences between the UK and US when it comes to the insurance regulatory landscape.
-We can provide support for organisations looking at US expansion through our Multinational Insurance Application (Zurich MIA), a global regulatory and tax database, designed to help both customers and brokers to stay compliant.
+We can provide support for organisations looking at US expansion through our Multinational Insurance Application (Zurich MIA), a global regulatory and tax database, designed to help organisations stay compliant.

 Differences from state to state